Study counselling

 How We Know - Interfaces between research and everyday life

-These and other questions are addressed in the 2017 exhibition of the Master's degree programme Museum and Exhibition.
-In a staged living situation, they link socially relevant topics with objects from the university collections in Oldenburg.
-You are cordially invited to scrutinise values, roles and your own world view and to contribute your opinion.
+These and other questions are explored in the exhibition by the 2017 class of the Master’s programme in Museum and Exhibition Studies.
+In a staged domestic setting, they interweave socially relevant themes with objects from Oldenburg’s university collections.
+You are warmly invited to question values, roles and your own world views, and to contribute your opinions.

 You can find detailed information about the project here.